-In selecting matters for his attention, the Public Counsel shall address himself particularly to an administrative act that might be:
+In selecting matters for attention, the Public Counsel shall particularly review an administrative act that might be:

 (1) Contrary to law or regulation;